dminear/ayso55.org/index.md

 ### Make-Up Picture Day

-Make-up picture day will be on Thursday November 6th, 2014 from 4-5pm at Lark View on the north end of the grassy area.
+Make-up picture day will be on Thursday November 6th, 2014 at 4pm at Lark View on the north end of the grassy area.
 Make up pictures are for individuals only; no team pictures will be done.

 ### Region 55 Supporting the Fundraiser for Abigail